Industry News

 After reviewing all the intricacies around whether whitening strips expire, proper use and storage, plus safer alternatives, what’s the overall verdict?

-We don’t recommend relying on expired whitening strips as your main teeth whitening strategy.
+We don’t recommend relying on expired teeth whitening strips as your main teeth whitening strategy.
 While technically, you may be able to complete an old package with minimal issues, the results will be underwhelming.
 Plus, there are risks of side effects like sensitivity or gum irritation.

 FAQs